SergioGasquez/esp-rs-devcontainer/README.md

      - `cargo generate --git https://github.com/esp-rs/esp-idf-template cargo`
     > There is also a `no_std` template project: https://github.com/esp-rs/esp-template

-    > Be sure to match the enviroment in the selected image tag (espidf version and board)
+    > Be sure to match the installed environment in the selected image tag (espidf version and board)

 ## Build

-Using [cargo-espflash](https://github.com/esp-rs/espflash) tool is recommended since it allows to save the generated image in the disk or flash the resulting binary to the board.
+Using [cargo-espflash](https://github.com/esp-rs/espflash) tool is recommended since it allows saving the generated image in the disk or flash the resulting binary to the board.

 `cargo build` is also available and it generates the resulting application under